bovem/bovem.github.io/content/posts/homelab/building-your-own-homelab/index.md

 # Cloud Service Providers (CSPs)
 You can host your services on VMs provided by Cloud Service Providers (CSPs) like Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP).
 They also provide a static IP for the VM which is useful when you want your service to be publicly available.

-## Limitations of using CSPs for Self Hosting
+## Limitations of Using CSPs for Self-Hosting
 * You are dependent on your CSP for the availability of your services.
 A CSP outage could also mean a service outage.
 * Depending on your workload and your geographical location, hosting and running a VM round-the-clock might be expensive due to cloud costs.
 * Scaling your lab on the cloud could be expensive.